catsmoker/com.app.catsmoker/README.md

 ### Prerequisites

 - Ensure that your Android device is rooted.
-- Install the [Xposed](https://github.com/ElderDrivers/EdXposed) or [Lsposed](https://github.com/LSPosed/LSPosed) Framework on your device.
+- Install the [Xposed](https://github.com/ElderDrivers/EdXposed) or [Lsposed](https://github.com/LSPosed/LSPosed) framework on your device.

 ### Installation